Team

 (she/her) | Co-Director

-Daphne is a London-based American Director, whose debut feature ‘The Eye’ recently won Best Director and Best Film at the Greece International Film Festival.
+Daphne is a London-based American Director and founder of ‘Breaking Through The Lens’ (BTTL) non-profit helping women and LGBTQIA+ directors at the financing stage.
+Daphne’s debut feature ‘The Eye’ won Best Director and Best Film at the Greece International Film Festival.
 Daphne began her career in documentaries with ‘Children of the Wind’ winning 8 international awards including ‘Best Emerging Filmmaker’ and ‘Best Documentary’ at X-Dance.
 Rey Cuerdo, VP of Business Affairs at Sony Pictures Worldwide, said of the film: “Deeply moving… an exhilarating journey.”
 Her next documentary ‘Down To Earth’ was broadcast on CNN and distributed by Apple.
 Daphne’s first narrative short ALL OF ME followed a genderqueer musician, playing at over 30 festivals including Oscar-qualifying Palm Springs International.
 The film received 6 nominations and 3 awards including Best Cinematography by the BSC.
 Daphne’s short ‘Tiny Vessels’ won Best Film at Berlin Lift-Off.
 She has previously collaborated with Hugh Wyld, filming his HIV Voices show in London.
-Daphne is Founder of ‘Breaking Through The Lens’ (BTTL) initiative helping female and non-binary directors secure finance, with key events at Cannes, Venice and Toronto Film Festivals.

 Alex Newland